 Interviews

 Interviews are a qualitative data collection method where the researcher asks participants questions to explore their experiences, opinions, or behaviours in depth.
-They are widely used in business research to gain detailed and context-rich insights that cannot be captured through quantitative methods.
+Interviews are widely used in business research to gain detailed and context-rich insights that cannot be captured through quantitative methods.

 On this page: